Ottermad/ottermad.github.io/_posts/2021-12-20-Basics-Maths-For-QM.md

 We can do an operation called the transpose where the rows become columns and the columns become rows.
 For example if we have the matrix $$\begin{bmatrix}2 & 3 \\ 4 & 5\end{bmatrix}$$ its transpose is $$\begin{bmatrix}2 & 4 \\ 3 & 5\end{bmatrix}$$

 ## Conjugate transpose
-There is another operation called the conjugate tranpose which is where we tranpose the matrix and take the complex conjugate of all the entries.
+There is another operation called the conjugate transpose.
+This is where we transpose the matrix and take the complex conjugate of all the entries.

 So  $$\begin{bmatrix}2 + 7i & 3 \\ 4 + 5i  & 5\end{bmatrix}$$ becomes  $$\begin{bmatrix}2 -7i & 4 - 5i  \\ 3 & 5\end{bmatrix}$$